zserge/zserge.github.io/src/blog/kotlin.md

 I'm not good at Ant, but that works if `KOTLIN_HOME` environment variable is set correctly (it should point to the `kotlinc` folder).
-We use post-install hook, becauge R.java should be generated and compilerd before compiling kotlin files.
+We use post-install hook, because R.java should be generated and compiled before compiling kotlin files.

 Then, copy Kotlin runtime from `$KOTLIN_HOME/libs` to your project `libs` directory.